microsoft/aitour-concept-to-creation-ai-studio/src/set_up.md

 For more information, see [https://docs.microsoft.com/en-us/azure/openai/overview](https://docs.microsoft.com/en-us/azure/openai/overview).

-- *Warning*: OPenAI reources are amazing but can be EXPENSIVE!
+- *Warning*: OpenAI reources are amazing but can be EXPENSIVE!
 Make sure you review the costs associated with the OPenAI resources that you are creating.

 ## Option 1: Set up the demos using the Azure Portal and the Azure AI Studio UI